 I think you could safely spend a day at the complex.
 We had about 2 hours, which was fine but I would definitely have liked to have more time.
 I didn’t get a chance to visit the Cheops boat museum or explore the other two temples.

 I would recommend half a day, and leave before lunch as there is only place to eat on the site, and it is expensive!

 What to expect when visiting Pyramids of Giza

 It can be pretty intense visiting Pyramids of Giza, I am not going to sugar coat it.
 But it is definitely worth it!
 There are lots of locals wandering around the area, selling their wares.
 From hats, scarves, bookmarks, postcards to camel and donkey rides.
 And they are going to be persistent.

 Most of the conversations starts with ‘where are you from?’
-And they have a reply for most nationalities; I got a lot of ‘lovely jubbly’ and ‘how now brown cow’.
+And they have a reply for most nationalities; being British, I got a lot of ‘lovely jubbly’ and ‘how now brown cow’.
 A firm ‘no thank you’ might be the end of it, but often it won’t.

 Remember, there is no such thing as a free gift!
 Despite being frequently offered it, or it being thrust in your hand or your bag or indeed being wrapped around your head.
 Even when they say it is free because they love England.
 Soon the conversation will turn to how many children they have, and can you help them to look after their children?
 I kept repeating I didn’t need the free gift, until eventually they got the message.
 Mostly they just walked off.

 Other things to watch out for, when they offer to take your photo.
 Or take you to a secret view point.
 These things often require some sort of payment.
 Also while there is security, there are others posing as ‘security’ who will get you off the pyramids, to then only use one of the above tactics.

 But be patient, keep calm and stick to your guns.
 And all will be well, I never felt in any danger.

 Is it worth visiting Pyramids of Giza?